husky-helen/ObyGaze12/README_code.md

 ## 3. Concept Activation Vector

-Path to the clips, embeddingd are stored in FeatureExtraction/arg_pars.py.
-Please replace our path with yours or call the main files by passing your own paths.
+Some parameters are set in FeatureExtraction/arg_pars.py.
+Please replace ours path with yours or call the main files by passing your own parameters.

 To **train** the svms :
 ```